 At the Second/Howard Street intersection, the project would require demolition of structures generally located on the east side of Second Street (between Minna and Howard Streets) and on the north side of Howard Street (east of Second Street).
 These structures contain industrial, office, residential and restaurant uses.
 The affected structures were constructed between 1906 and 1921, and one contemporary residential building was constructed in 1980.
-Three structures slated for demolition as part of the project (Class B and C office buildings) are located within the New Montgomery-Second Street Conservation District, which overlaps the Second and Howard Streets Historic District.
+Three structures slated for demolition as part of the project (Class B and C office buildings) are located within the New Montgomery-Second Street Conservation District.
 Two structures south of the Second/Howard Street intersection would also require demolition to permit cut-and-cover construction.
 These structures are located along Second Street and include Class C office uses (built between 1906 and 1912).
 There is also a vacant lot used for surface parking.